dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2228: Art helps interpret societal realities and values.
+### T2228: Their cultural contributions help us understand and interpret the world.

 |Support|
 |---|